 The Summer Olympics come around only every four years, but gold plants can put a special shine on the garden every season.
 Here are tips for using gold in sun or shade.

 Gold leaves and flowers are eye-catching.
 They can brighten a shade garden or add shimmer to a sunny garden.
 While you’re looking for places to incorporate gold plants in your garden, keep in mind that:

 • Gold is a versatile color that contrasts well with blue and purple.
 For a bold, hot combination try it with orange or red.

 • White and gold make a clean and classic combination and look particularly nice in shade.

-• Strong midday or afternoon sun can scorch some gold-leaved plants, even those rated as sun plants.
-Look for varieties that don’t scorch, or place your gold plants where they get protection from the strongest sun.
+• Strong midday or afternoon sun can scorch some gold-leaved plants, even those rated to full sun.
+Look for cultivars whose descriptions mention that they won’t scorch, or place your gold plants where they get protection from the strongest sun.